Flag of Hong Kong (1871–1997): Hong Kong Regional Council

 The flag of the Regional Council represented the governmental body which oversaw matters related to the outlying areas of the territory during the colonial period.
-The flag itself featured a stylised white R at a 45-degree angle on a dark green background.
+The flag itself featured a stylised dark green R at a 45-degree angle on white background.

 Hong Kong Urban Council

 The flag of the Urban Council represented the governmental body which was responsible for matters pertaining to the urban areas of the territory during the colonial period.
 The flag itself features a simplified white Bauhinia blakeana on a magenta background.

 Creation and usage

 Before the Second World War, Hong Kong had no official flag and used a series of blue ensigns with different flag badges.
 Following the war, the Governor of Hong Kong Robert Black decided to gain an official grant of arms to use on Hong Kong's flag.
 Designed in 1958 by Geoffrey Cadzow Hamilton, managing officer of the civil service, the flag was approved by the Executive Council of Hong Kong, and then by the College of Arms with minor amendments.
 The arms on the flag were designed with Chinese junks, a naval crown, and a lion and dragon as supporters, with a crowned lion crest on the helm holding a pearl; this was a reference to Hong Kong's nickname as the "Pearl of the Orient".
 Queen Elizabeth II granted a Royal Warrant for the coat of arms, which was presented to Governor Black by Prince Philip, Duke of Edinburgh.
 The Queen's Counsellors of State later gave permission on her behalf for the arms to be used on a blue ensign as the colony's flag.

 Ships registered in Hong Kong flew the Hong Kong blue ensign and were able to use the British red ensign as an identifier.
-The flag was used to represent Hong Kong in sports, including at the Olympic Games, although the British national anthem, "God Save the Queen", was used for gold medallists.
-The flag had no specific legal protections; there were no laws prohibiting desecration of the flag, despite it being Hong Kong's national flag.
+The flag was used to represent Hong Kong in sports, including at the Olympic Games, although the British national anthem, "God Save the Queen", was used for gold medalists.
+The flag had no specific legal protections; there were no laws prohibiting desecration of the flag during British rule.

 Following the planned transfer of sovereignty over Hong Kong, plans were drawn up in the 1990s for a new flag to replace the blue ensign.
 Following a public competition, a red flag with a bauhinia was chosen as the new flag of Hong Kong.
 This new flag gained formal legal status replacing the blue ensign at the handover on 1 July 1997.